fortio/slack-proxy/README.md

 ## Use-case

 For those managing multiple applications, a practical approach is to create a separate Slack app or webhook for each application.
-That method is prefered. **However**, if you are operating a singular system, like Alertmanager or Grafana, and wish to avoid the complexities of providing individual teams with:
+That method is preferred. **However**, if you are operating a singular system, like Alertmanager or Grafana, and wish to avoid the complexities of providing individual teams with:

 - Their distinct webhooks
 - Unique notification channel keys